truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 In your entire infrastructure, you can have as many service mesh as you have applications.
 All meshes together creates a mesh metwork.

-Kubernetes comes with a service mesh, called Istio, to manage services to services communication.
-I guess (needs to check) that Istio is responsible for mapping the service name your service calls to send the requet to the correct PODS.
-Besides, with the kubernetes network policy, you can define what services can be sent to a specific pod.
+Kubernetes comes with a service mesh, called Istio, to manage service to service communication.
+I guess (needs to check) that Istio is responsible for mapping the service name your service calls to send the request to the correct PODS.
+Besides, with the kubernetes network policy, you can define what services can communicate with a specific pod.
 You also have kubernetes namespace to isolate pod together by grouping them to form a cluster logically connected together.
 If you want to talk to another namespace, you need to use its public HTTP entry point.

---> Training kube might be a good idea

 #### Running services with least privileged access (e.g., Workload Identity)

 It is a best practice to ensure your application runs with the least privilege it needs to success in its task.
 By default, a GCP service has EDITOR basic roles.
-It is always good to create a specific service accunt for a specific Workloads with the minimal roles.
+It is always good to create a specific service account for a specific Workload with the minimal roles.

 Like when running a service in Cloud Run, you can also configure the service account for a Compute engine instance (at creation), when using GKE and running PODS, or even with App Engine (for a specific services ?)

 #### Certificate-based authentication (e.g., SSL, mTLS)

 To access a GCP services with a LoadBalancer, you can use Google managed certificate or your own custom certificate.
-When requesting a server, if HTTPS is used, the client will encrypt the request the public key of the target server.
-The public key is managed by central organization that contains all public key for a specific websites.
+When requesting a server, if HTTPS is used, the client will encrypt the request with the public key of the target server.
+The public key is managed by central organization that contains all public key for websites.
 The request is then decrypted by the server with its private key.
 For websites, everybody has access to the server public key.

-For an internet, the public key might not be known by global organization.
+For an intranet, the public key might not be known by global organization.
 In this case, you need to configure your client to add the public key (certificate) into your machine to encrypt data sent to the server (and also using the client private key to decrypt the data).

 A LoadBalancer can have multiple SSL certificates.
 The client can specify what certificates to use.
 Using SSL is a way to ensure a secured communication, but you can not know the identity of the caller.
 For this, you need to use Google Authentication solutions.